FlexMeasures/flexmeasures/documentation/api/prosumer.rst

 Post UDI event
 --------------

-A Prosumer can post its flexibility constraints to the |FLEXMEASURES_PLATFORM_NAME| web service as UDI events using the *postUdiEvent* service.
+A Prosumer can post its flexibility constraints to the FlexMeasures web service as UDI events using the *postUdiEvent* service.

-.. autoflask:: flexmeasures.app:create()
+.. autoflask:: flexmeasures.app:create(env="documentation")
     :endpoints: flexmeasures_api_v1_2.post_udi_event

 .. _get_device_message_prosumer: